Piotroski F-Score in Japan: The Avoidance Signal Carries the Weight

 No sector balancing.
 The screen doesn't control for sector concentration.
 Japan's value universe skews heavily toward financials and industrials.

 Data: Ceta Research, FMP financial data.
-JPX, 32 years, annual rebalance, equal weight, value universe (bottom P/B quintile).
+JPX, 27 years, annual rebalance, equal weight, value universe (bottom P/B quintile).
+Next-day close (MOC) execution.
+Data quality guards: phantom holiday rows removed, individual stock returns filtered for adjClose artifacts.
 Past performance does not guarantee future results.
 Educational content only, not investment advice.